“All you need to do is have a blog and the traffic will come pouring in!”

 - Copy the competition

 - Belabor a point to make a post longer

 - Promote your own ego

 Blogging is a powerful tool to share your thoughts, opinions and give practical advice to your audience.
 Blindly publishing content without a clear purpose and without your audience in mind will only result in noise.
-If you want to see value and ROI from your blog, then publish content that adds values to your readers.
+If you want to see value and ROI from your blog, then publish content that adds value to your readers.
 People have more choices now than ever before and shorter attention spans to go along with them.
-Write with your audience in mind and share your heart, passions and knowledge with them.
+Write with your audience in mind and share your heart, passions, and knowledge with them.
 Give them a reason to come back time and time again.
 Copying others never made a business great.
 Learning from others and doing it differently has.
 It’s your choice.

 Original publication date July 8, 2016.
 Updated December 10, 2020.